-Chicken Broth for Healing Digestion and Convalescence
+Chicken Broth for Digestion and recovery

 Chicken broth is extremely nutritious and healing.
 In fact, the health benefits are so extensive that it can be used medicinally.
 People traditionally used the broth for all kinds of digestive issues and chronic or acute illness recovery.